How to set up your SCIM in Lattice

 - Click Enable in the API Connection section.

-Note: if you check the boxes under "Require admin approval before this action is performed," then you will have to approve every user provisioning event manually.
+Note: If you check the boxes under Require admin approval before this action is performed, then you will have to approve every user provisioning event manually.
 Leave these boxes unchecked if you wish to keep this automated.

-- The settings should match what you see in the above form.
+9. The settings should match what you see in the above form.
 Once you are satisfied with the settings, click Save.

-Optional: Syncing Custom Attributes to Lattice
+Sync Custom Attributes to Lattice (Optional)

-- Create a "custom attribute" in Lattice representing the field.
+- Create a custom attribute in Lattice representing the field.

-Mapping OneLogin Custom Fields to Lattice Custom Attributes
+Map OneLogin Custom Fields to Lattice Custom Attributes

 Once the fields are created, all that's left is to map them so that they can be sent over the SCIM integration.

 - Navigate to the Parameters tab, scroll down to the Optional Parameters section, and click the + icon in the upper right.
+Note: For Phone Number to sync, you must enable them manually as they are disabled by default.

-- Enter a name for the mapping without spaces (e.g., "myShirtSize"), toggle the checkbox on for user provisioning, then click Save.
-We will need this name later!
+- Enter a name for the mapping without spaces (e.g., myShirtSize) > click Include in User Provisioning checkbox > click Save.
+Note: the Field name must not contain spaces.

 - Now, the mapping is created and all that's left to do is update the SCIM JSON template.
 Go to the Configuration tab and scroll down to the SCIM JSON template textbox.
 If you have not already, please enter the following JSON: